thib1984/ytdlmusic/README.md

 ## prerequisites

+- install pip or pip3 for your system
-install ffmpeg for your system
+- install ffmpeg for your system

 ## installation